-For the Yukone: In a 10-inch skillet, whisk water and flour over medium heat until the paste is as thick as mashed potatoes, about 2 minutes.
+For the Yukone: In a 10-inch skillet, whisk water and flour over medium heat until thick, like mashed potatoes, about 2 minutes.
 Scrape onto a plate, spread into a 1-inch layer, cover and cool until to about 75°F (23°C), around 30 minutes.

 To Boil: Adjust oven rack to lower-middle position and preheat to 425°F (218°C).
-Fill a stainless steel pot with about 3 inches of water, stir in malt (if using), and bring to a boil over high heat.
+Fill a stainless steel pot with about 3 inches of water, stir in barley malt syrup, and bring to a boil over high heat.
 Meanwhile, line a baking sheet or cutting board with a thick layer of paper towels.
 Working two or three at a time, boil the bagels about 30 seconds per side.
-Place on paper towels, then immediately transfer to a parchment-lined half sheet pan (if left on the paper towels too long, the bagels will stick; if this happens, quickly dip the bagel back into the hot water, and the wet paper towel will peel right off).
+Drain on paper towels for two or three seconds, then transfer to a parchment-lined half sheet pan (if left on the paper towels too long, the bagels will stick; if this happens, quickly dip the bagel back into the hot water, and the wet paper towel will peel right off).

 To Finish: Bake the bagels until blistered and golden brown all over, about 25 minutes.
 Cool at least 15 minutes.
 To serve, split horizontally with a serrated knife.
 Uncut, bagels can be stored up to 48 hours in a paper bag (or loosely wrapped in parchment), then sliced and briefly toasted to serve.